Synthesizing Optimally Resilient Controllers: Introduction

 These strategies can withstand different numbers of disturbances: the first strategy does not offer any possibility for disturbances, while infinitely many (a single) disturbance cause Alice to lose when using the second (the third) strategy.
 This model captures the intuition about Donald's and Charlie’s behavior: both events occur non-antagonistically and their frequency is unknown.

 This non-antagonistic nature of disturbances is different from existing approaches in the literature and causes many interesting phenomena that do not occur in the classical theory of infinite graph-based games.
-Some of these already manifest themselves in the parity game shown in Figure~\ref{fig:example}, in which vertices are labeled with non-negative integers, so-called colors, and Player~$0$ wins if the highest color seen infinitely often is even.
+In Figure~\ref{fig:example}, we show an example of a parity game with disturbances that already exhibits some of these phenomena.
+In that parity game, vertices are labeled with non-negative integers, so-called colors, and Player~$0$ wins if the highest color seen infinitely often is even.
+For the sake of readability and conciseness, the parity game in Figure~\ref{fig:example} does not model the example given in natural language above, but is rather constructed to showcase properties of games with disturbances.

 Consider, for instance, vertex $v_2$.
 In the classical setting without disturbances, Player~$0$ wins every play reaching $v_2$ by simply looping in this vertex forever (since the highest color seen infinitely often is even).
 However, this is no longer true in the presence of disturbances: a disturbance in $v_2$ causes a play to proceed to vertex $v_1$, from which Player~$0$ can no longer win.
 In vertex $v_7$, Player~$0$ is in a similar, yet less severe situation: she wins every play with finitely many disturbances but loses if infinitely many disturbances occur.
 Finally, vertex $v_9$ falls into a third category: from this vertex, Player~$0$ wins every play even if infinitely many disturbances occur.
 In fact, disturbances partition the set of vertices from which Player~$0$ can guarantee to win into three disjoint regions (indicated as shaded boxes in Figure~\ref{fig:example}): (A) vertices from which she can win if at most a fixed finite number of disturbances occur, (B) vertices from which she can win if any finite number of disturbances occurs but not if infinitely many occur, and (C) vertices from which she can win even if infinitely many disturbances occur.

 The observation above gives rise to a question that is both theoretically interesting and practically important: if Player~$0$ can tolerate different numbers of disturbances from different vertices, how should she play to be \emph{resilient}\footnote{We have deliberately chosen the term \emph{resilience} so as to avoid confusion with the already highly ambiguous notions of \emph{robustness} and \emph{fault tolerance}.} to as many disturbances as possible, i.e., to tolerate as many disturbances as possible but still win?
 Put slightly differently, disturbances induce an order on the space of winning strategies (``a winning strategy is better if it is more resilient''), and the natural problem is to compute optimally resilient winning strategies, yielding optimally resilient controllers.
 Note that this is in contrast to the classical theory of infinite games, where the space of winning strategies is unstructured.